tinalexander/tinalexander.github.io/notes/2024/10-october.md

 - **Attribution:** Washington State Department of Agriculture
 - **Date:** received October 29, 2024

+> _Do you know if any of the onions linked to the McDonald's E. Coli outbreak this year were grown or stored in Washington state?
+If so, has the state been able to test any of those onions for E. Coli?_
+>
+> ...
+>
 > The WSDA is investigating the E. coli onion outbreak in collaboration with the FDA.
 We can confirm we are investigating a farm in Washington state linked to this outbreak.
 Additional information is unavailable at this time.

 ## California's health department on McDonald's E. Coli outbreak